ember-cli/eslint-plugin-ember/docs/rules/avoid-leaking-state-in-ember-objects.md

 ## Configuration

-If you have properties that you _do_ want to share (for example, read-only configuration values), you can configure eslint to ignore specific properties, which Ember doe sinternally for properties such as `actions`.
-This rule takes a second argument that is a list of property names to ignore.
-The rule makes the default list of ignored properties available for you to extend from, as follows:
+If you have properties where you know that the shared state won't be a problem (for example, read-only configuration values), you can configure this rule to ignore specific properties.
+Ember already does this internally for properties such as `actions`.

+The configuration of this rule takes a second argument that is a list of property names to ignore.
+This plugin makes the default list of ignored properties available for you to extend from, as follows:

 ```js
 const {